nosoop/SteamTrade-Java/README.md

   * Did I mention no API key?
 Of course, you'd need it if you'd like detailed game-specific data, but for on-the-surface stuff, I'd like to think you're covered - for the most part.

 Potential additions in the future include support for:
-  * Stackable items and currencies
+  * ~~Stackable items and currencies~~ Getting there.
+Currencies are viewable now as basic as it is; just have to look over and fix up the item event stuff for amounts for both to show up.
   * Threaded inventory loading
-  * Nice, pluggable support to handle game-specific stuff (seriously, the "gifted by" handling is really bad at best and I'd rather not leave TF2-specific code in there)
+  * ~~Nice, pluggable support to handle game-specific stuff (seriously, the "gifted by" handling is really bad at best and I'd rather not leave TF2-specific code in there)~~ Coming along pretty well; support has been added to extend past basic item support.
+Not like it's needed _that_ much, but it helps with organizing.
+Also not too great with coding conventions, so if there's a preferred method to go about that in Java, do tell.

 Prerequisites, Dependencies and How-To